camaraproject/Governance/documentation/API-onboarding.md

-# API Onboarding and Management in CAMARA
+# API Onboarding and Lifecyle-Management in CAMARA

 ## Introduction